nrfconnect/ncs-zigbee/docs/configuring.rst

 * ``LOG_LEVEL_INF`` - Enables logging for informational messages, errors, and warnings.
 * ``LOG_LEVEL_DBG`` - Enables logging for debug messages, informational messages, errors, and warnings.

-For example, setting :option:`CONFIG_ZBOSS_TRACE_LOG_LEVEL_INF` will enable logging of informational messages, errors, and warnings for the ZBOSS Trace module.
+For example, setting ``CONFIG_ZBOSS_TRACE_LOG_LEVEL_INF`` will enable logging of informational messages, errors, and warnings for the ZBOSS Trace module.

 Reduced power consumption
 =========================